Skip to content

 Activity 1

-Watch several of your consultations with your trainer and ask your trainer to tell you which additional bits of information about the patient they would want to know (these will be areas that the trainer was curious about, but you as the trainee were not).
+Watch several of your consultations with your trainer and ask your trainer to tell you which additional bits of information about the patient they would want to know (these will be areas that the trainer was curious about, but you as the candidate were not).

 Reflect on the value that this extra information might give you in managing the patient's problems.